vcailly/openfridge-simulator-ui/README.md

 ![Cloudant IN node](doc/cloudant_in.PNG)

-2 - Click the Edit button of the Server attribute
+2 - Click the Edit button of the `Server` attribute

 ![Server Attribute](doc/cloudant_in_step1.PNG)

-3 - Fill the fields with the credentials for the CLOUDANT_APPLIANCE_DATABASE database of the Openfridge application.
-Then click on UPDATE and Then DONE.
+3 - Fill the fields with the credentials for the `CLOUDANT_APPLIANCE_DATABASE` database of the Openfridge application.
+Then click on `UPDATE` and then `DONE`.

 ![Credentials](doc/cloudant_in_step2.PNG)